How the ITC Works

 - Election made on annual tax filing

-ITC vs PTC — Which is Better?
+ITC vs PTC — Which Is Better?

 Most utility-scale clean energy projects can elect either the ITC or the PTC — but not both.
 The optimal choice depends on project cost, expected production, and timeline.